awsdocs/amazon-lumberyard-user-guide/doc_source/mobile-project-settings-tool.md

 1. To disable a link, click the icon again\.

 **Note**
 Some properties are always linked and can't be disabled, such as **Base Settings \- Project Name** and **iOS \- Bundle Name**\.
 This ensures accuracy for properties that are required to have the same values across platforms\.
-If the **** finds discrepancies between settings files for the always\-linked properties, the `project.json` values take precedence\.
+If the **Project Settings Tool** finds discrepancies between settings files for the always\-linked properties, the `project.json` values take precedence\.

 ### Reconfiguring the Project<a name="mobile-project-settings-tool-using-reconfigure"></a>

-After you make changes and save, the **** prompts you to reconfigure your project\.
+After you make changes and save, the **Project Settings Tool** prompts you to reconfigure your project\.

 ![\["For new settings to be applied the project must be reconfigured.
 Would you like to run configure now?"\]](http://docs.aws.amazon.com/lumberyard/latest/userguide/images/mobile-project-settings-tool-using-reconfigure.png)